chenxinfeng4/ArControl/readme.md

 ## Cite This

+Academic researchers using ArControl should cite our paper in their works.

 - **Chen, X.**, and Li, H. (2017).
 [ArControl: An Arduino-Based Comprehensive Behavioral Platform with Real-Time Performance.](https://www.frontiersin.org/articles/10.3389/fnbeh.2017.00244/full) Front.
 Behav.
 Neurosci.
 11, 244. doi: 10.3389/fnbeh.2017.00244.

 ## Reference codes